UAE

 Zero income tax.
 Golden Visa.
 Family office infrastructure.

-The UAE’s 10-year Golden Visa is available through multiple pathways: real estate investment (AED 2M+), business establishment, specialized talent, and other qualifying categories.
+The UAE's 10-year Golden Visa is available through real estate investment (AED 2M+), business establishment, specialized talent, and other qualifying categories.
 Unlike citizenship-by-investment programmes, the Golden Visa confers long-term residency, not nationality.
-There is no path to Emirati citizenship through investment.
-The planning value is structural: zero-tax residency with genuine substance, world-class infrastructure, and a strategic geographic position between Europe and Asia.
+There is no standard naturalization pathway for foreign nationals — Emirati citizenship is accessible only through exceptional discretionary nomination by the leadership.
+The planning value of UAE residency is structural: zero-tax residency with genuine substance, world-class infrastructure, and a strategic geographic position between Europe and Asia.

 Is UAE right for your situation?